If you were to die tomorrow, how would your assets be distributed? If you are a resident of North Carolina and die without a will, your property will

 When to Change (Amend) a Will

 As circumstances in your life change, you may want to update your will to reflect these changes.
-You may wish to change your will to provide for the following
+You may wish to change your will to provide for

 - Marriage, Separation, or Divorce